PeterLinX/Introduction-to-Neo/en/NEP5TokenForExchange.md

 #### 3.2 rpc method: sendtoaddress

-The value of key "params" is an array of 4 parameters.
+The value of key "params" is an array of at least 3 parameters.

 `"params":[script hash, address, amount, fee(optional), change address(optional)]`